AlexanderReichle/ROS-OPC_UA-Interface/README.md

 # Installation
 1. Install FreeOpcUa Python from github.com/FreeOpcUa/freeopcua/tree/master/python
-2. Clone Folder "OPCService" in catkin_ws
+2. Clone Project into a new Folder and name it "OPCService" in catkin_ws
 3. Execute `catkin_make`

 # Basic Usage